Beautiful Lies (film): Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 39% based on 28 reviews, with an average rating of 5/10.

 Patrick Peters of Empire rated the film three out of five stars, writing, "Despite the best efforts of Audrey Tautou and Nathalie Baye, Pierre Salvadori's love triangle romp struggles to overcome its core contrivances and chauvinism. ...
 [Sami] Bouajila proves more genial, but even his surprise secret can't rescue this histrionic romcom from its garish vulgarity."
-A reviewer for The Daily Telegraph, also giving the film three out of five stars, described it as "frisky and watchable, at least until the untangling of feelings reveals there's little but contrivance keeping it afloat."
+Tim Robey of The Daily Telegraph, also giving the film three out of five stars, described it as "frisky and watchable, at least until the untangling of feelings reveals there's little but contrivance keeping it afloat."

 Xan Brooks of The Guardian gave the film two out of five stars, stating, "Audrey Tautou plays stupid cupid in this excitable comedy, a cut-price, candy-coated update on Jane Austen's Emma that bounces along the marina at Sete with its blood sugar through the roof."
 Brooks added that Bouajila was the only actor who "emerges with his dignity relatively intact."
 Trevor Johnston of Time Out London also awarded the film two out of five stars and commented that "Gallic star power makes this creaky romcom tolerable but best not to set your expectations too high", concluding that "the script grinds its way through sundry reversals, initial jollity giving way to plodding rigmarole."

 Jordan Mintzer of Variety wrote, "Despite a cast toplined by Audrey Tautou ... this long-winded assembly of quid pro quos and borderline sexist banter goes only to the most predictable places."
 TVNZ's Darren Bevan gave the film six out of ten and commented, "Beautiful Lies is a piece of French fluff; beautifully shot in a bright French town – it has all the breeziness within but is insubstantial and instantly forgettable."
 Nigel Andrews of the Financial Times rated the film one of out five stars and wrote it is "full of sub-Marivaux comic contrivances, ersatz Gallic charm – the kind you can squeeze from a tube – and whimsical improbability."